Yaw-Dev/PyInstaFollow/README.md

 ## Todo
 - add an option for unfollowing everyone that doesn't follow you back
-- add option to backup followers.csv & followees.csv files for future use
 - write the output of "Compare" to a file
 - beautify the cli
 - make code less shitty